 Classical Music for a Modern Audience in North Texas…and the World

 Today, WRR is the only commercial classical music format radio station in Texas and is the oldest same-owner station in the U.S. With a tower in Cedar Hill, the 100,000 watt station’s listening area spans 100 miles in any direction.

 WRR continues to build on its legacy of innovation and firsts and is attracting a new breed of Internet listeners via terrestrial broadcast streaming on wrr101.com.
 WRR was the first radio station in the nation to offer a streaming signal on the internet.

 In 2006, WRR was the first station in Texas to broadcast an all-digital format for improved sonic fidelity.
 Listeners can hear these benefits with an HD Radio receiver.

 A Unique Part of the City of Dallas

-WRR does not operate at the expense of taxpayers but as an “enterprise” of the City of Dallas Office of Cultural Affairs, generating revenue through advertising and sponsorships to cover its expenses.
-Revenue exceeding expenses has been invested in capital needs of the station, and a small portion has been transferred through the years to the OCA’s Arts Endowment, to support small and mid-size arts organizations.
+WRR does not operate at the expense of taxpayers but as an “enterprise” of the City of Dallas Office of Arts and Culture, generating revenue through advertising and sponsorships to cover its expenses.
+Revenue exceeding expenses has been invested in capital needs of the station, and a small portion has been transferred through the years to the OAC’s Arts Endowment, to support small and mid-size arts organizations.